Doc077/melonly-php/README.md

 When you're moving to server from the local environment, you will need to change serveral settings.
 Firstly let's change the `APP_DEVELOPMENT` entry to `false` in `.env` file.
 It will prevent from leaking code snippets visible on dev exception page.

-Then if your server supports "pointing" root path to choosen folders, set the pointer to `public` directory.
+Then if your server supports setting root web directory, set it to `public` directory.
 If it's not available, you have to upload all files (except these inside `public`) to a directory **above** your public server root.
 Then set the `APP_PUBLIC` option to `public_html` / `private_html` or whatever you have and upload there files from project `public` directory.

 ## Documentation